uellenberg/tutorials/tutorials/discord-js-bot/0_making_a_basic_bot/user/README.md

 Now, one thing that we need to know before we continue is that this event will be called when we send a message.
 If we send a message on every message, our bot will receive someone's message, then send a message, then receive its own message, then send a message, then receive its own message, then send a message, then receive its own message ...

-We do not want this.
+We don't want this.
 Luckily, there's an easy fix.
 Using a similar method as in the previous section, we can figure out that (if our Message object is called `msg`) `msg.author.bot` will tell us if the person that sent the message is a bot.
 An easy fix is to just ignore every message sent by a bot (to prevent us from getting into an infinite loop with ourselves and with another bot).
 If we wanted, we could use `msg.author.me` to only ignore our bot, but I'm going to use `msg.author.bot` due to the aforementioned reason.

 To use this, we just need to add an if statement to our code:
 ```js